 The individual or company that packages and markets Tenant-In-Common (TIC) properties.
 The sponsor is in charge of a variety of different

-The Three Property Rule is defined under IRC Section 1031, an exchanger or taxpayer executing a delayed exchange has 45 calendar days from the closing date of the sale of
+The Three Property Rule is defined under IRC Section 1031, which states that an exchanger or taxpayer executing a delayed exchange has 45 calendar days from the closing date of the sale of

-A fully revocable grantor trust designed and drafted specifically to acquire, hold, manage and ultimately dispose of real estate on a confidential or private basis to better protect an investor’s assets.
+Title holding trust is a fully revocable grantor trust designed and drafted specifically to acquire, hold, manage and ultimately dispose of real estate on a confidential or private basis to better protect an investor’s assets.

 Insurance that protects the holder from financial loss resulting from defects in title to real estate.
 The most prominent form of title insurance is lender’s title insurance, which usually must be obtained to secure a mortgage, however owner’s title insurance does exist as well.
 Whereas lender’s insurance is usually paid for by the buyer, owner’s title insurance is paid for by seller.The purpose of title insurance is to protect both real estate owners and lenders against potential damage or loss due to defects in title.
 These defects include claims of ownership by another party, fraud of title documents, unidentified